ac-tuwien/pymhlib/README.md

-## `mhlib` - A Toolbox for Metaheuristics and Hybrid Optimization Methods
+## Python `mhlib` - A Toolbox for Metaheuristics and Hybrid Optimization Methods

 _This project is still in its early phase of development, please come back later!_

-`mhlib` is a collection of modules supporting the efficient implementation of metaheuristics and certain hybrid optimization approaches for solving primarily combinatorial optimization problems in Python.
+Python `mhlib` is a collection of modules supporting the efficient implementation of metaheuristics and certain hybrid optimization approaches for solving primarily combinatorial optimization problems in Python.